-To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided and will continue to provide restricted stock and/or stock option grants that vest over time.
+To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided and will continue to provide stock option grants that vest over time and performance stock if performance conditions are met.
+In the future we may grant restricted stock units.
 The value to employees of these equity grants that vest over time may be significantly affected by movements in our stock price that are beyond our control, and may at any time be insufficient to counteract more lucrative offers from other companies.
 Although we have employment agreements with our key employees, these employment agreements, other than for Dr. Werner, provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
 We maintain a "key man" insurance policy on the life of Dr. Werner.
 If we are unable to attract and incentivize quality personnel on acceptable terms, or at all, it may cause our business and operating results to suffer.